 Finding a job

-If you want to work in Jersey, it’s best to secure a job before you decide to move.
-You can start to search for a job online from your home country.
+It’s best to secure a job before you decide to move.
+You can start to search for a job online.
 Most employers in Jersey will expect you to provide an up to date

 CV and references.